 Carol Zemperini, Vice President

-I also have a beautiful young girl named, Maci ( pronounced Macey in English) who was also sired from Maci (Motsy) by artificial insemination.
-I show her and after three weekends she is on her way to a champion like her father.
+I also have a beautiful young girl named, Maci ( pronounced Macey in English) also sired from Maci (Motsy) by artificial insemination.
+I show her and after three weekends she is on her way to being a confirmation championship like her father.
 He, however had obedience and herding titles, but she is a bit smarter and I have every reason to believe an even better herder.
 This younger generation, You know.

 I was born into a dog show family.
 My father showed Scotties as a young man.
 My parents got their first Kerry when I was 6 months old.
 Kerry Blue Terriers are our family breed and now we have German Pinscher’s!